 Can children have IRAs?
 There is no minimum age for having an IRA.
-Due to the power of compound interest, saving tax-free in an IRA from childhood can provide a huge head start on financial security.
+Due to the power of compound interest, saving tax-free in an IRA from childhood can provide a significant head start on financial security.
 Saving $5,500 in an IRA annually from age 14 through 24 and earning 7% per year provides $1.06 million at age 61—even without contributing after age 24!

 - Open an IRA for every child who has earned income.
 The yearly contribution limit currently is $5,500 or the amount of the child’s earned income, whichever is less.
 Any kind of paying work will do: babysitting, waiting tables, and so on.
 Wages can come from a family business.
 Note: for a minor child (under age 18 to 21, depending on state law), you will need to set up a “guardian IRA” account.
 These are now offered by many banks and financial institutions.